mattrohr/brainfreeze/README.md

 </p>

 ## About
+Brains are important<sup>1, 2</sup>.
 When imaging the brain, breathing causes the image to drift in and out of focus.
 This repository measures this motion and counteracts it in realtime.
 This change in path-length also means light waves interfere at different depths, resulting in an apparent noise.

 ## Installation
 1. Install raspberry pi imager https://www.raspberrypi.org/software/